 “The manager could say, ‘Hey, I see that you’re struggling in your work, here’s what I’m seeing,’ and be very specific about what kinds of performance difficulties they’re seeing”, Spangler suggests.
 Once the manager has verbalized the problem, he or she can remind the employee of the mental health resources available to them and discuss next steps.
 This could include any of the following:

-As awareness of mental health issues grows and the cost savings of employer investment in mental health care become ever more apparent, the hope is that more employees will be able to respond “yes” when asked if their workplace is mentally healthy.
+As awareness of mental health issues grows and the cost savings of employer investment in mental health care become ever more apparent, the hope is that more employees will be able to respond “yes” when asked if their workplace promotes mental health.
 In an increasingly competitive job market, now is the time to ask yourself how your own employees would respond.